Ready to try plant-based? Do these 5 things first!

 Take a mindful pause midway through your meal.

 The purpose of the pause is to check in with how the food is tasting.
 Is it worthy of your tastebuds?
-It’s also an opportunity to assess where you are at on the Hunger Discovery Scale.
+It’s also an opportunity to assess where you are at on the Hunger Fullness Scale.
+The ultimate goal is to eat until you are at a 7 on the scale, or pleasantly full.
 If you find that you aren’t pleasantly full yet, then continue eating.

-Step 3: the last step to honoring fullness is to allow yourself to grieve the end of an eating experience
+Step 3: Allow yourself to grieve the end of an eating experience

 This might sound silly, but it’s not!
 Food is a pleasurable experience, and when pleasurable experiences end, feeling sad is totally normal.
 Acknowledge your sadness and remind yourself that you have unconditional permission to eat again when you are hungry and to eat these exact foods again in the future.
 If you’ve ever heard yourself say, “I’m so full, but it’s so good that I can’t stop”, this step will be extremely helpful.
 Remind yourself that as soon as you override those fullness cues, that pleasurable experience starts to tip over into a negative experience.